StephanKa/pyVARED/README.md

 This script will generate AXI register definitions from VHDL sources.
 The script will through all sub directories and look for the files with ending "S00_AXI.vhd".
 These files will be parsed for all existing register.

-Following there is an example with snippets from VHDL source code, which will recognized correctly (test.vhdl is this example).
+Following there is an example with snippets from VHDL source code, which will recognized correctly (test_v1_0_S00_AXI.vhd is this example).
-All necessary syntax is in double quotes.

 ```vhdl
 entity test_v1_0_S00_AXI is